Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 - Garnish with hemp seeds (highly recommended), extra berries of choice, and a drizzle of tahini butter or almond butter (optional).

-4. DARK CHOCOLATE DELIGHT (Dairy-free, Vegan, GF, Paleo, Keto)
+4. Dark Chocolate Chia Pudding (Dairy-free, Vegan, GF, Paleo, Keto)

 This is so delicious, and it's probably more of a dessert.
 Flavors of cacao, cinnamon, and chocolate mint work well here.